Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 readings sent to an MQTT topic and makes the readings available to the Moisture Sensor Control plugin.

+## Dependencies

+This plugin requires the MQTT plugin to be installed.

 ## Configuring

 |Field |Description|